jcpowermac/aos-atlassian-jira/docs/4_database.md

 #### MySQL
 Now that we have an image for Jira and a container running we are still missing a critical piece, the database.
 OpenShift provides out of the box an image and template for MySQL.
-The only hangup with that image is that it uses MySQL's defaul collation and character set.
-Jira requires utf8 and utf8_bin.
+The only hangup with that image is that it uses MySQL's default collation and character set; Jira requires utf8 and utf8_bin.
 So how to solve this wrinkle?

-Changes to mysql-container project to support setting collation and character set via environmental variables.
+There maybe a more proper way but I forked the GitHub project [sclorg/mysql-container](https://github.com/sclorg/mysql-container) and the appropriate changes to the project to support setting collation and character set via environmental variables.
+Below is the patch.
 ```
 diff --git a/5.6/root/usr/bin/run-mysqld b/5.6/root/usr/bin/run-mysqld
 index 9aef142..a77c858 100755